Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 Arbitration experience includes both domestic and international commercial arbitrations, with over 350 appointments as panel chair, neutral panelist arbitrator or sole arbitrator since becoming a full-time neutral in 2000.
 The cases have ranged from complex, multi-party business disputes with large amounts in controversy to a wide variety of other matters, of varying size, involving corporations, privately-held companies, LLC’s, partnerships, joint ventures, governmental entities and individuals.
 Prior cases have included a wide range of business and commercial disputes, principally in the following areas:

-Served as an arbitrator in many cases involving interpretation or enforcement of commercial contracts, including disputes related to LLC’s, partnerships, joint venture and joint operating agreements; sales of business/asset purchase, corporate governance and disputes between business co-owners, product development and licensing, insurance, international trade, commercial real estate and many other kinds of business agreements and transactions.
+Served as an arbitrator in many cases involving interpretation or enforcement of commercial contracts, including disputes related to LLC’s, partnerships, joint venture and joint operating agreements; sales of business/asset purchases and post-closing disputes; corporate governance and disputes between business co-owners; product sales, development, licensing, distribution and warranty disputes; insurance; international trade; commercial real estate; and many other kinds of business agreements and transactions.
 The cases have involved many different types of industries and businesses, including aerospace, airline, apparel, beer and wine distribution, commercial health care, commercial real estate, construction, electric power, environmental, forest products, Indian gaming, investment and financial firms, manufacturing, mining, oil and gas, pharmaceutical, professional sports, railroad, satellite, seafood, soft drink bottling, software, technology and telecommunications.
 Member of the ICDR’s International Roster of arbitrators, the AAA’s Commercial and Large, Complex Case panels, and of the CPR Institute’s Cross-Border, National Panel of Distinguished Neutrals and Commercial Real Estate panels of arbitrators.
 Examples of specific prior cases include:

 - A domestic arbitration between a professional athlete and a manufacturer of athletic clothing and footwear arising out of an international licensing and promotional agreement (Panel Chair).